-Nodes are one of the integral components in the blockchain network model.
+Nodes are one of the integral components of the blockchain network model.
 Without nodes, it is practically impossible to access blockchain data.
-All the nodes in a blockchain network stay connected with each other alongside exchanging data consistently to stay updated.
-In simple words, nodes serve the foundation layer of blockchain and work on important functions.
+All the nodes in a blockchain network stay connected with each other exchanging data consistently to stay updated.
+In simple words, nodes serve as the foundation layer of the blockchain and work on important functions.
 They support the storage, preservation, and expansion of data throughout the infrastructure.

 How Are Nodes Relevant to Sharding?